GlassNet: a multitask deep neural network for predicting many glass properties: Results and discussion

 In contrast, 21 out of 85 properties had less than 1k examples.
 This group includes maximum crystal growth velocity, density and surface tension at temperatures above ambient, heat capacity at constant pressure, and others.

 This representation problem regarding the number of examples of different targets can be an issue if left unattended.
-For example, the NN may choose to ignore the properties with less representation in favor of those with more data, defeating the purpose of having a multitask model.
-This problem is minimized by using the multitask loss function of Liebel and Körner \citeprocitem{37}{{[}37{]}}, as discussed in the Materials and Methods section.
+For example, the NN might favor properties with more data (by the simple fact that they can have a greater impact on the loss value) over those with less data, defeating the purpose of having a multitask model.
+This problem is minimized by using the multitask loss weights of Liebel and Körner \citeprocitem{38}{{[}38{]}}, as discussed in the Materials and Methods section.
+A test and discussion of training a multitask model without the loss weights of Liebel and Körner can be found in the Supplementary Material.

 Table \ref{tab:elements} shows the descriptive statistics (count, mean, and standard deviation) and elemental mole fraction information (first quartile, median, third quartile, and maximum) for the chemical elements in the glasses used to train GlassNet.
 These values reflect the full dataset just before the holdout split, similar to the data shown in Table \ref{tab:descript_metrics}.